• Home

 The IRGC warned that the U.S. naval blockade on Iran would prevent the strait from reopening.
 On Friday, Trump insisted the blockade would continue until a deal is reached.

 Adm.
-Brad Cooper, the head of Central Command, told reporters Friday that the blockade can be sustained “as long as necessary,” adding that no ships have been able to evade it and that U.S. forces have also been removing mines from the Gulf.
+Brad Cooper, head of U.S. Central Command, told reporters Friday that the blockade can be sustained “as long as necessary,” adding that no ships have been able to evade it and that U.S. forces have also been removing mines from the Gulf.

 Meanwhile, Lloyd’s List Intelligence said at least five Iran-linked tankers heading to Malaysia have changed course since the U.S. Navy tightened its interdiction operation to include ships carrying Iranian oil around the world.